 In the bi weekly pay system, workers receive payment every other week on a particular day.

-Detailed Comparison of Bi-weekly and Semi-monthly Payroll
+Detailed Comparison Between Bi-weekly and Semi-monthly Payroll

 Aspect Bi-weekly PayrollSemi-monthly Payroll